 Empower Youth Voices: Give second-generation youth tools to express themselves and be heard.

-Foster Mutual Understanding: Help parents understand the American context their children grow up in—and vice versa.
+Foster Mutual Understanding: Help parents understand the American context their children grow up.

-Partnering with local organizations and leaders to implement sustainable solutions and foster community resilience.
+Partnering with local organizations inside Sudan and leaders to implement sustainable solutions and foster Sudanese community resilience.

 At The Hamad Foundation, we work tirelessly to address pressing humanitarian issues and support marginalized communities around the world